the-wendell/hindsight/README.md

 ## Getting Started
 Requires Ruby 2.5 and Bundler
-You will need a Quandl account
+You will need a Quandl account.
-You will need a imgflip account
+You will need an imgflip account.

 1. Clone the Repo
 2. `cd hindsight`